Vishhh03/Project-Backend/Services/README_DataSeeder.md

 ## Overview

-The `DataSeeder` service provides comprehensive sample data for the Simple Hotel System API, making it easy for developers to test and explore the system's functionality without manually creating data.
+The `DataSeeder` service provides comprehensive sample data for the FinalDestination API, making it easy for developers to test and explore the system's functionality without manually creating data.

 ## Sample Data Included